Camp Avoda: Color War

-For many staff and campers alike, Color War is the highlight and culmination of the summer.
-During the last week of the summer, the camp is split up into two teams, "white" and "blue".
-Each team typically consists of 8 staff members, usually: 1 General, 5 Lieutenants, and 2 Aides.
-However, in previous years, there have been 4 Lieutenants, 6 Lieutenants, and 3 Aides on a team.
-Color War takes place over 6 days (sometimes 7, if the "break" takes place in the late afternoon or evening).
+Color War occurs during the last week of the summer.
+The camp is split up into two teams, "White" and "Blue", with each team including eight staff members.
 Each camper is placed in a division with other campers of their own age and one year above or below them.
 The four divisions are Freshman, Sophomore, Junior, and Senior.
 In each division, the two teams face each other in sports, side events, tug of wars, and other events.
 The point values for each event are hidden from the campers, but increase in value from the Freshman to Senior Division.
-Before Color War, the staffs assemble to prepare for the week.
-A few days before Color War is Negotiations, in which the General and 1st Lieutenant of each team negotiate out the order of picks for each division, as well as team location, and color, with the other team.
-A few days after Negotiations, and usually the day before or the day of Color War, is Picks.
-During Picks, each team is given the opportunity to pick the campers that they want on their team.

 One of the traditions of Color War is the silent meals.
-This doesn't apply to any of the Color War staff members, captains, or judges.
-If you are caught talking during any of the 18 meals (6 days, 3 meals a day), points will automatically be deducted from your team.
+If campers are caught talking during any of the 18 meals (6 days, 3 meals a day), points are deducted from their team.

 The winner is usually announced through a fixed race or game of some sort, in which the counselors representing the winning team win.
-The winning team then proceeds to jump in the lake, celebrating for up to half an hour with their victorious teammates and staff members.
+The winning team then jumps in the lake.

 Color War Record

 Alumni Association

-The Avoda Alumni Association is an active and integral part of Avoda's success.
-Since 1987, the Camp Avoda Alumni Association has hosted a full weekend dedicated to Alumni events, which typically takes place the weekend before the campers arrive at camp.
-It is common for Alumni members to stop by throughout the summer to interact with the current staff and campers.
-While visiting, the alumni members are able to participate in the alumni's which they have (Bunk 1, Bunk 12, Bunk 14).
+Since 1987, the Camp Avoda Alumni Association has hosted a full weekend dedicated to Alumni events, which typically takes place the weekend before the campers arrive at camp. t is common for Alumni members to stop by throughout the summer to interact with the current staff and campers.

-In addition to the "Alumni Weekend" the Avoda Alumni Association has many events throughout the off-season at various Massachusetts locations, including: Billiard Nights, Family Day at Gillette Stadium, and the annual Thanksgiving Football Game in Cleveland Circle.
-The Alumni Association engages in many fundraising and charitable endeavors aimed at providing scholarships to campers for the summers.
+In addition to the Alumni Weekend, the Avoda Alumni Association hosts events throughout the off-season at various Massachusetts locations, including: Billiard Nights, Family Day at Gillette Stadium, and the annual Thanksgiving Football Game.
+The Alumni Association also hosts fundraising and charitable endeavors aimed at providing scholarships to campers for the summers.